enso-org/enso/doc/design/type-system/types.md

 - In the context of dependent types, relevance inference will be performed.

-- The Luna typechecker will integrate an aggressive proof rewrite engine to automate as much of the proof burden as possible.
+- The Enso typechecker will integrate an aggressive proof rewrite engine to automate as much of the proof burden as possible.

 - Inference is employed heavily, letting types span from invisible to fancy, with each level providing as many guarantees as is practicable.

-- Luna _is not a proof system_, and its implementation of dependent types will reflect said fact, being biased towards more practical usage.
+- Enso _is not a proof system_, and its implementation of dependent types will reflect said fact, being biased towards more practical usage.

-- The future implementation of dependent types into Luna will be based on RAE's thesis about dependent types in Haskell (particularly PICO and BAKE).
+- The future implementation of dependent types into Enso will be based on RAE's thesis about dependent types in Haskell (particularly PICO and BAKE).

 - Inference will propagate as far as possible, but under some circumstances it